tact-lang/docs-obsolete/tact-design.md

   ); // ERR: Expected `Integer` type, got `Builder` type
 ```

-Generics is a common programming pattern, so we provide some sugared version of generic definitions:
+Generics is a common programming pattern, so we provide some sugared versions of generic definitions:
 ```
 // for structs
 let Foo(X: Type) = struct {